1. ACCEPT YOUR OFFER OF ADMISSION

 4. INTERNATIONAL STUDENTS APPLYING FOR AN I-20

-Keep in mind that visa processing can take a long time, so plan ahead.
+Note: Visa processing can take a significant amount of time, so please plan accordingly.

 5. APPLY FOR FINANCIAL AID